exlab-code/svelte-docs-starter/src/content/index.md

 ## Quick Start

-1. Click the green **"Use this template"** button at the top of this page
+1. Go to [GitHub](https://github.com/code-gio/svelte-docs-starter)  click the green **"Use this template"** button at the top of this page
 2. Select **"Create a new repository"**
 3. Name your repository and choose its visibility
 4. Click **"Create repository from template"**